pavinduLakshan/wso2-identity-server-docs/docs/guides/login-security/password-validation.md

 # Password validation

-Customize password validation rules to enhance the security of user accounts in {{product_name}}.
+Customize password validation rules to enhance the security of user accounts.

 ## Configuration instructions